johnnymast/redbox-dns/README.md

 # Examples

-In the examples folder you find basic examples of how to scan your filesystem.
-If you want to learn howto write your own Adapter i suggest checking out the database example.
+In the examples folder you find basic examples of how to request dns records.
+Below you find an extremely easy way of receiving the mx records for Google.com and print them out.
+You can find this example once again in the examples directory.

 ```php